Content Marketing Metrics to Supercharge Your ROI

 Organic traffic metric refers to the measurement and analysis of the number of visitors who land on a website or specific web pages through unpaid, SEO-based natural search engine results.

-You still don’t understand why?
+Do you still not understand why?
 Well, traffic is like the pulsating life force of online content.
 If your website presents a happening party, but nobody shows up, your epic blog posts are left hanging in the air, with no one to groove to their awesomeness.

-That’s why measuring traffic is a must when we strip it down to the basics.
-It’s a solid metric that shows how strong your brand really is, but with a tangible value, unlike the vague and elusive concept of “brand” itself.
+That’s why measuring traffic is necessary when we strip it down to the basics.
+It’s a solid metric that shows how strong your brand is, but with a tangible value, unlike the vague and elusive concept of “brand” itself.

 Besides, it’s easy to track through integration with Google Analytics 4.